Lorage/mightbot/README.md

 Use [Twitchapps.com](http://twitchapps.com/tmi/) to generate the OAUTH token.

 ## TODO
-1. Make sure there is no channel spam from the bot
+1. Rewrite the method/signature for refreshing and closing bot goroutines.